 - Toe stretch: Gently grasp each toe between the thumb and first finger, gently tugging and rubbing between the toes.

-Hold the toes with one hand while supporting the foot with the other, and slowly bend the toes backward and forward.
+Hold the toes with one hand while supporting the foot with the other, and slowly bend the toes backward and forward for optimum relaxation.

 What Are The Risks Of Foot Massage During Pregnancy?

 According to the American Pregnancy Association, massaging can begin at any trimester during pregnancy.
-However, there are certain risks of foot massage during pregnancy.
-These risks include (13):
+However, there are certain risks of foot massage that can have detrimental effects on maternal health (13):